graniticio/granitic/doc/tutorial/001-fundamentals.md

 Granitic looks after the lifecycle (creating and destroying) of the Go objects you define, but needs to be told which objects should be included in your application and how they should be configured.

-These definitions are stored in JSON _component definition files_ which, by default, are stored in your project in a folder called <code>comp-def</code>.
+These definitions are stored in JSON _component definition files_ which, by default, are stored in your project in a folder called `comp-def`.
 You can have as many files as you like in this folder, and it is recommend you group related components in to separate named files.

-Open the file <code>comp-def/common.json</code> and set the content to:
+Open the file `comp-def/common.json` and set the content to:

 ```json
 {